 Platform: Requirement:

-The following parameter value can and should be set in the CICS program definition:
+All CICS/TS versions The following parameter value can and should be set in the CICS program definition:

 DATALOCATION(ANY)

 This definition is only required if you want to use the Natural RPC server front-end under CICS.
 If you use SMA, this definition is only generated if the SMA parameter NCI-RPC-FRONT is set.